For many people in North America, the first calls of the peeper mark the return of the spring.

 The tiny spring peeper (Pseudacris crucifer) is tan or light brown in colour with a darker X-shaped marking on the back.
-The largest peeper on record was a mere 3.7 centimetres long.
+Adults grow to only four centimetres in length.
 The breeding call of this species is a single, loud, high-pitched peep repeated over and over.
 A full chorus can be deafening up close and can be heard over a kilometre away.
 In large choruses, peepers will also trill, advising other males to keep their distance.

 Listen to the call of spring peeper (courtesy of Adopt-A-Pond Wetland Conservation Programme).